-As of December 31, 2007, we had a total of \$9.4 million invested in "auction rate securities".
+As of December 31, 2007, we had a total of \$9.4 million invested in "auction rate securities."
 Auction rate securities are generally long-term debt instruments that provide liquidity through a Dutch auction process that resets the applicable interest rate at predetermined calendar intervals, generally every 28 days.
 This mechanism generally allows existing investors to rollover their holdings and continue to own their respective securities or liquidate their holdings by selling their securities at par value.
-As of March 10, 2008, we held approximately \$8.5 million in auction rate securities as we had reinvested \$0.85 million of auction rate securities held at year end into money market funds.
-During the first quarter of 2008, auctions failed for the balance of our auction rate securities totaling \$8.5 million, and we are now earning interest on such securities at a higher rate than on similar securities from which auctions have cleared.
+As of March 31, 2008, we held approximately \$8.5 million in auction rate securities at par, which may be subject to potential valuation adjustments which management is considering in connection with the preparation of our Quarterly Report on Form 10-Q for the quarter ended March 31, 2008.
+We had reinvested \$0.85 million of auction rate securities held at year-end into money market funds.
+During the first quarter of 2008, auctions failed for the balance of our auction rate securities totaling \$8.5 million, and we are now earning interest on such securities at a default rate which varies by individual security.
 An auction failure means that those parties then wishing to sell such securities could not because the amount of securities then offered for sale exceeded the purchase orders.

 We have the ability and intent to hold our remaining auction rate securities until a successful auction occurs and the securities are liquidated at par value.
 However, due to the current uncertainties in the market, there is no assurance that auctions for the remaining auction rate securities in our portfolio will succeed at the next interest reset date, and therefore our ability to liquidate our investments in such securities in the near term may be limited.
 All of our auction rate securities are currently rated AAA, the highest rating by the agencies, and consist of obligations of various issuers collateralized by student loans which are substantially backed by the federal government.
-We believe we will be able to liquidate our investment in auction rate securities during this year without material impact.
+We anticipate we will be able to liquidate our investment in auction rate securities during 2008 without material impact.
 However, because of the failed auctions which have occurred, and until there is a successful auction for them, \$8.5 million of our investment in auction rate securities has been reclassified from current to non-current assets on our balance sheet as of December 31, 2007.
 If the issuers are unable to successfully close future auctions and the credit ratings deteriorate, we may in the future be required to record an impairment on these investments.
 Based on our expected operating cash flows and other sources of cash, we do not anticipate the credit impact on the auction rate securities market will affect our ability to execute our current operating plan.